-The DMS student is an employed physician assistant licensed health care professional.
-The supervising/collaborating physician maintains all patient care autonomy and authority in the student's clinical environment.
-Neither the supervising/collaborating physician nor the physician assistant student is an employee of LMU.
+Neither a supervising/collaborating physician nor the physician assistant student is an employee of LMU.
 At no time does the University, SMS, or DMS program assume patient care relationship, responsibility or liability in regard to the student practice.
 At no time will the University, SMS, or DMS program place any requirements on the student that are inconsistent with the student's licensure(s) or certification(s).